sedc-codecademy/skwd9-js-05-nodejs-alm/class19_workshop/readme.md

 	- Create a LOGIN route
 	- Create a REGISTER route

-2. Create an admin panel feature
+2. DONE - Create an admin panel feature
 	- Create all four CRUD method routes, so that the admin is able to perform all operations with the restaurant dishes

-3. Create a user panel feature
+3. DONE - Create a user panel feature
 	- Create a GET route so that the user is able to see all dishes, or search for dishes via ID
 	- Create a POST route so that the user can make orders.
 Single dish per order only.

-4. Upgrade the admin panel
+4. DONE - Upgrade the admin panel
 	- Create a route that allows the admin to update the status of an order.

 5. Use session